FAQ and Q&A

 -I saw your books were pirated.
 Are you going to stop writing or stop producing them in certain e-book formats because of it like other authors do?

 I have absolutely no intentions in stopping.
 That would be letting them drive me away from something I love and I won't ever do that, no matter what happens in that regard.
+I can't understand any author that would.

 -In Significance you say Gran lives long after Grandpa Ray died, but I thought you said Significants couldn’t live without each other?